 Our Total Joint Arthroplasty services include:

+The team at Summit Orthopedic Specialists has specialized knowledge and training in outpatient surgeries.
+Surgical procedures, such as outpatient joint surgery, performed at ambulatory surgery centers (ASC) don’t require hospital admission and can be a cost-effective option for many patients who require orthopedic surgery and treatment.
 Our ASCs are designed to be the most advanced health care facilities for your orthopedic needs.
-The significant advantage of receiving treatment at our ASC is it offers years of experience in outpatient arthroplasty.
-Our staff has specialized knowledge and training in outpatient TJA.
-The surgical procedures performed at ASCs don’t require hospital admission and can be a cost-effective option for many patients who require orthopedic surgery and treatment.
-ASCs ensure patients receive private treatment in a stress-free space as compared to a busy hospital environment.
-ASCs are subjected to stringent inspections to ensure that these centers are fully compliant with healthcare standards.
+The significant advantage of receiving treatment at our ASC is it offers years of experience in outpatient joint surgeries.
+ASCs ensure patients receive private treatment in a stress-free space, and are subjected to stringent inspections to ensure that these centers are fully compliant with healthcare standards.

 Both at the state and national levels.
 Our centers have been certified as centers of excellence for joint arthroplasty.
 On top of all that, when you choose an outpatient total joint replacement, you are able to avoid many of the infections diseases typically found at hospitals.
 There is inherently less risk of catching or spreading disease between patients.
 Add to that the fact that, because surgery centers have dedicated anesthesiologists for outpatient surgery, they can offer a variety of techniques allowing for pain relief and for you to return home the very same day.